Margin lending: a brief introduction

 Although transactions may vary, the main risks to the borrower are:

 - Market volatility, margin calls and the risk of losing assets.
 If the market declines, it is likely that the value of the portfolio will also decline.
-If the value of the portfolio falls below the required security coverage ratio threshold a margin call will be made.
-Most margin loans are "full recourse" meaning that even if the value of the portfolio falls to zero, the borrower is still liable to repay the full amount outstanding, which may result in the borrower needing to sell assets outside the portfolio in order to make repayments should the value of the portfolio reduce to zero.
+If the value of the portfolio falls below the required security coverage ratio threshold, a margin call will be made.
+Many margin loans are "full recourse" meaning that even if the value of the portfolio falls to zero, the borrower is still liable to repay the full amount outstanding, which may result in the borrower needing to sell assets outside the portfolio in order to make repayments should the value of the portfolio reduce to zero.
 This risk is increased if the margin loan is made on an "on demand" basis, meaning that the loan is repayable on demand at any time by the lender.
+If the margin loan is "limited recourse", then the only recourse the lender has is to the secured portfolio.
+A limited recourse transaction results in increased due diligence by the lender on the portfolio assets and increased focus at deal structuring stage on the exit and enforcement mechanisms.

 - Increase in borrowing costs.
 Variable interest rates are subject to change at any time.
 In a rising interest rate market, a borrower's borrowing costs are also likely to increase and the interest expense on the loan balance may exceed the distributions/ dividends a borrower earns on its investments unless it has an adequate alternate source of income to fund interest costs (failing which, a margin call may be made by the lender).
 To minimise the risk, borrowers should ensure that they have enough surplus cash flow to make interest payments, or consider entering into a swap arrangement to fix the interest rate on all (or some) of the loan.
 If possible, borrowers should make regular interest payments (rather than capitalising the interest) to keep the outstanding debt under control.

 - Reducing income and servicing the loan.
 The timing of dividend or distribution payments may not coincide with the timing of interest payments, they may also reduce or not be paid at all.
-To minimise the risk, borrowers should ensure that their investments are diversified or spread in different industries and/or markets, to reduce the risk of their entire portfolio of assets falling at the same time.
+To minimise the risk, borrowers should ensure, in the case of a mixed portfolio transaction, that their investments are diversified or spread in different industries and/or markets, to reduce the risk of their entire portfolio of assets falling at the same time.
 In addition, gearing more conservatively and ensuring that surplus cash is available to meet payment obligations or margin calls would minimise the risk of being unable to make such payments and losing assets.

 What are the main risks to the lender?